julianfigueroaGL/gorilla-cast-docs/docs/lifecycle/hooks/hooks.md

 ## Data rendering

 On the early steps of this bootcamp, we learnt that the `template` is the suggested place to render our data (or the .html file when it comes to splitted components).
 However, there are specific cases where we want to use a more in depth approach using the `render` function.
-Let's take a look at this practical use case comming from the official documentation:
+Let's take a look at this practical use case coming from the official documentation:

 ```html
 <template>